Senators, White House in crunch time on infrastructure deal

 White House press secretary Jen Psaki said after the president's meeting with Sinema that the administration sees “good signs” but is not setting any deadlines.

-The White House wants a bipartisan agreement for this first phase, before Democrats go it alone on the next one.
-A recent poll from The Associated Press-NORC found 8 in 10 Americans favor some increased infrastructure spending, and the current package could be a political win for all sides as lawmakers try to show voters that Washington can work.
-Ten Republicans would be needed in the evenly split 50-50 Senate to pass the bipartisan bill, but it's an open debate among Republicans whether it's politically advantageous to give their support.
+Ten Republicans would be needed in the evenly split 50-50 Senate to join all Democrats to advance the bipartisan bill past a filibuster toward passage, but it’s an open debate among Republicans whether it’s politically advantageous to give their support.
+A recent poll from The Associated Press-NORC found 8 in 10 Americans favor some increased infrastructure spending.

+Republican senators sparred at their closed-door lunch Tuesday, one side arguing against doing anything that would smooth the way for Democrats' broader bill, according to a person granted anonymity to discuss the private meeting.
+Others spoke in favor of the bipartisan package.

-The bipartisan package includes about $600 billion in new spending on public works projects, with broad support from Republicans and Democrats for many of the proposed ideas.
+The bipartisan package includes about $600 billion in new spending on public works projects.

-The House will have a chance to weigh in if the package passes the Senate, but it falls far short of what House Democrats have proposed in their own transportation bill, which includes much more spending to address public transit, electric vehicles and other strategies to counter climate change.
+That falls far short of what House Democrats have proposed in their own transportation bill, which includes much more spending to address rail transit, electric vehicles and other strategies to counter climate change.

 At a private meeting of House Democrats on Tuesday, Rep. Peter DeFazio, D-Ore., the chairman of the House Transportation and Infrastructure Committee, called the Senate's bipartisan measure complete “crap,” according to two Democrats who attended the session.